sjohann81/ucx-os/README.md

 # UCX/OS - Microcontroller Executive / OS

 UCX/OS is an experimental preemptive nanokernel for microcontrollers, aimed to be easily ported.
-The kernel implements a lightweight multitasking environment in a single address space (based on fibers/coroutines and standard setjmp() and longjmp() library calls), using a minimum amount of resources.
+The kernel implements a lightweight multitasking environment in a single address space (based on tasks and coroutines), using a minimum amount of resources.

 Currently, UCX/OS supports the following targets: